 2. Follow travel PT gurus on social media

 There are so many incredible resources for learning about travel PT.
-I’m sharing all of the resources that I currently know about, and will update this page as I find more.
-Many of the websites also have facebook pages and other social media for you to follow.
+Many of the websites also have Facebook pages and other social media for you to follow.
+I have learned everything about travel PT by networking with other therapists, posting questions on Facebook groups, and spending hours reading through my favorite blogs.

 3. Determine your “Why”